If you are considering a cruise with either P&O Cruises or Cunard you may be wondering how they compare.

-What Are The Main Differences Between P&O Cruises and Cunard?
+What Are The Difference Between P&O Cruises and Cunard?

 Cunard cruises are usually more expensive than P&O cruises and offer a more traditional cruising experience.
 P&O cruises attract a younger market than Cunard and have a busier daily schedule.
 Dress codes and dining times are less strictly enforced on P&O cruises.